harikrishna43/ourHtagEditor/README.md

 ```

 ### Changelog
+**v1.0.6**
+- Added configurable options.
+Allows disabling of each size/alignment, and to define a default (Thanks to Tom Pipe)

 **v1.0.5**
 - Added support for usage outside the grid, as a standard property editor (Thanks to Tom Pipe)